Kartikaye07/Interactive-Sales-Dashboard/README.md

 ![image](https://github.com/Kartikaye07/Interactive-Sales-Dashboard/blob/main/images/Data%20Manipulation%201.png)

 ### 4. Data Processing
-  Some additional details were extracted more details from the cleaned data to help with data analysis, for example, day-wise data was added to help with analysis as the client (in this case Kaggle's problem statement) requested for the day-wise trend.
+  Some additional details were extracted from the cleaned data to help with data analysis, for example, day-wise data was added to help with analysis as the client (in this case Kaggle's problem statement) requested for the day-wise trend.

 Included columns: